mietek/haskell-on-heroku-website/pages/index.md

 ---
-title: Haskell web application deployment
+title: Buildpack for deploying Haskell apps
-page-description: Haskell on Heroku is a system for deploying Haskell web applications, powered by Halcyon.
+page-description: Haskell on Heroku is a buildpack for deploying Haskell apps.
 page-class: hero tweak-listings
 page-data:
 - key: min-section-link-level